civicrm/civicrm-sysadmin-guide/docs/upgrade/wordpress.md

     $ unzip <civicrm_download_file>.zip
     ```

-1. For Versions installed prior to 4.7 - Relocate (paste) the backed-up civicrm.settings.php file(in step 2) inside <wordpress home>/wp-content/plugins/civicrm/
+1. For Versions installed prior to 4.7 - Relocate (paste) the backed-up `civicrm.settings.php` file inside `<wordpress_root>/wp-content/plugins/civicrm/`

-1. If you have upgraded from a CiviCRM 4.1 version, check the contents of civicrm.settings.php.
+1. If you have upgraded from a CiviCRM 4.1 version, check the contents of `civicrm.settings.php`.
 Make sure at the very end of the file these 2 lines exist, and if not, add them.

     ```php
     require_once 'CRM/Core/ClassLoader.php';